Sanjay Malakar

 Co-Authors: Martin Kellogg, Michael D. Ernst, Manu Sridharan

-Status: Under Review in 2025 IEEE/ACM Automated Software Engineering (ASE) Conference.
+Status: Accepted in 2025 IEEE/ACM Automated Software Engineering (ASE) Conference.
+[PDF] [CODE]

 Developer Discussion Topics on the Adoption and Barriers of Low Code Software Development Platforms